MaestroFusion360/SmartPost/CONTRIBUTING.md

 ---

-## Calling All Python/CNC Developers!
+## Calling All Python/CNC Developers

 I'm building a tool to help Fusion 360 users stay license-compliant while getting the most from the software.
 As a solo developer, I could really use your help with:

 Key Development Needs:

 - Enhancing the `xml.cps` post-processor
 - Improving G-code merging logic
 - UI/UX refinements